Clinical Neuropsychology Fellowship Tracks and Sites

 - Interdisciplinary Developmental Disabilities Clinic (IDD): in this unique clinic, the patient, their family, and their entire community-based team are present for evaluation, assessment, and the creation of treatment recommendations from a multi-disciplinary team of providers.

 Sports neuropsychology is also a major element of the training experience.
-Fellows are engaged in extensive participation within a school-based concussion management intervention program.
-There are also many consultation opportunities, including work with concussion management programs at regional high schools, middle schools, and colleges.
-Work within the hospital’s sports concussion program is also available.
+Fellows are engaged in extensive participation within school-based concussion management intervention programs.
+There are also many consultation opportunities, including work with concussion management return-to-play programs at regional high schools, middle schools, and colleges.
+Work within the hospital’s sports concussion program is also part of this experience.

 The typical caseload of pediatric fellows is 2-3 cases per week, depending on their mix of clinical activities.
 Effort is made to keep caseload equivalent across years, although it may vary slightly.
-All fellows provide consultation to referral sources, feedback with patients and families, and where appropriate, participate in intervention planning and monitoring as part of their duties.
-The mix of activities is somewhat flexible and can be tailored to fellows’ interest when possible.
-Dedicated writing days are provided across both years of training.
+All fellows provide consultation to referral sources, feedback with patients and families, and participate in intervention planning and monitoring as part of their duties.
+The mix of activities is somewhat flexible and can be tailored to the fellow’s interest when possible.
+Dedicated writing and research time is provided across both years of training.
 Clinical cases are typically seen from Monday to Thursday, while required didactics take place on Fridays.
-Below are reference samples, but may vary: